ent/ent/doc/website/blog/2023-01-26-visualizing-with-entviz.md

 }
 ```

-Defining data models this way has many benefits such as being able to
+Modeling data this way has many benefits such as being able to
 easily [traverse](https://entgo.io/docs/traversals) an application's data graph in an intuitive API, automatically
 generating [GraphQL](https://entgo.io/docs/tutorial-todo-gql) servers and more.